Mapping a Table to Data Properties

 by Sarah Komla-Ebri, last update: 2 Aug 2022 (7 min read)

-Enrich your Knowledge Graph by mapping table columns to data properties
+Enrich your knowledge graph by mapping table columns to data properties

-The use of mapping patterns allows us to simplify the design, validation, and maintenance of the mapping needed to build a Knowledge Graph.
-Following our previous article where we explained the process of creating your first mapping pattern to build a Knowledge Graph, here we continue with the series by presenting another fundamental mapping pattern for effective data integration: mapping a table to data properties.
+The use of mapping patterns allows us to simplify the design, validation, and maintenance of the mapping needed to build a knowledge graph.
+Following our previous article where we explained the process of creating your first mapping pattern to build a knowledge graph, here we continue with the series by presenting another fundamental mapping pattern for effective data integration: mapping a table to data properties.
 As in the previous post, we will map the data from Microsoft’s AdventureWorks sample database to the classes and properties from schema.org.

 The pattern: Mapping A Table To Data Properties

-Mapping a table to data properties is a fundamental pattern when building a Knowledge Graph from a data source.
+Mapping a table to data properties is a fundamental pattern when building a knowledge graph from a data source.
 It consists of associating a column in the relational data source containing simple attribute data like a string or integer to one or more properties.
 This means that every single row of the table, which is uniquely identified by the primary key, is related to a data property through its column.
 Data properties have defined data types, such as string, integer, date, datetime, or boolean.

 diagram of the mapping